encody/near-private-data/documents/paper.md

 ## Development

-The Flexible Channels protocol is currently in development.
+A reference implementation for this paper is currently in development.
 The following is a proposal for the development of the protocol.

 ### Phase 1: Proof of Concept